 - Family Support Worker – Ruth Stephenson

-- Head of School – Mrs Lauren Nicoll
+- Co-Heads of School - Mrs Rachael Horn and Mrs Lauren Nicoll

 - Executive Headteacher – Mrs Marie-Claire Bretherton